 - ‘thermal bridge free’ construction

-- typically a mechanical ventilation system with highly efficient heat recovery (MVHR)
+- typically a mechanical ventilation system with highly heat recovery (MVHR)

-The building is heated by orientating for maximum solar gain, while shading can prevent overheating in summer.
-MVHR allows the building to breathe, bringing in fresh air, which is heated (or cooled) by, but not mixed with, the interior air.
-This results in a very low energy heating system and good indoor air quality.
+Buildings are heated by orientating for maximum solar gain, however are also shaded to prevent summer overheating.
+MVHR allows a building to breathe, bringing in fresh air, which is heated (or cooled) by, but not mixed with, the interior air.
+This therefore results in a very low energy heating system combined with good indoor air quality.

-Passivhaus standards allow 120kWh/m2/year for energy use with only 15kWh/m2/year of this is allocated to heating.
-To put this into context, a typical building’s energy use is 360kWh/m2/year!
+Passivhaus allows 120kWh/m2/year for energy use, of which 15kWh/m2/year only, is allocated to heating.
+To put this in context, a typical building’s energy use is 360kWh/m2/year!

 Local councils and others are beginning to understand the benefits of Passivhaus and other green building methods when applied to social housing.
-As the buildings are so energy efficient, heating demands are reduced by 75%, therefore, running costs reduce significantly.
-For Councils, implementing these standards into social housing schemes is a brilliant way to reduce fuel poverty amongst tenants, and is a more carbon friendly option – helping to bring the UK closer to its target of net-zero emissions.
+Being energy efficient, heating demand reduces 75%, significantly reducing running costs.
+For Councils, putting these standards into social housing schemes is a brilliant way to reduce fuel poverty amongst tenants; and is a more carbon friendly option – helping to bring the UK closer to its target of net-zero emissions.

-Whilst Passivhaus is a great design methodology, if you are not aiming for Passivhaus certification, we advocate a ‘fabric-first’ approach to get the most out of your building.
-Not only for new build – we recommend implementing if you are extending or altering your property; as it will improve efficiency, increase comfort and help minimise energy bills.
+Whilst Passivhaus is a great design standard, if you are not aiming for Passivhaus certification, we still advocate a ‘fabric-first’ approach to get the most out of your building.
+Not only for new build – we recommend also if you are extending or altering your property; as it will improve efficiency, increase comfort and help reduce energy bills.

-With current worldwide concern for the escalating climate crisis, coupled with widespread housing shortages, the time to address and improve our methods of building have never been more important.
-Both for us as individuals and our governments.
+With current world wide concern for the escalating climate crisis, coupled with widespread housing shortages, the time to address and improve our methods of building have never been more important.
+Both for us as individuals and our government.
 Hopefully Goldsmith Street is an indication that we can, and will, move in the right direction.